ARM-software/abi-aa/aaelf64-morello/aaelf64-morello.rst

 The capability to the TLS variable is loaded from ``CTPIDR_EL0``.
-There are no requirements on how this is performed or the registers used, except that the sequence doesn't produce a dynamic relocation.
+There are no requirements on how this is performed or the registers used, except that the sequence does not produce a dynamic relocation.
 A possible instruction sequence could be:

 .. code-block:: text